What to Do After the Interview

 9 Things to Do After a Job Interview

 Spending time reflecting on interview performance, writing a thank-you note, looking up the interviewer on LinkedIn and noting important things about the job and company can help candidates make a lasting impression and solidify themselves as upstanding candidates.
-Below, we’ll cover some constructive steps to take after a job interview.
+Below, we’ll cover what happens after an interview and constructive steps for applicants.

 1. Ask About the Next Steps